JustinTimperio/gomap/README.md

 		proto    = "tcp"
 		fastscan = true
 		syn      = false
-                // optionally pass in proxy URL if not set to nil
+                // optionally pass in the pointer of proxy URL i.e. &proxy if not set to nil
                 // proxy    = "socks5://127.0.0.1:1080"
 	)